open-contracting/european-union-support/output/content/eforms/operations.md

 Look up the code in the [ISO 639-3 code tables](https://iso639-3.sil.org/code_tables/639/data) ([TSV file](https://iso639-3.sil.org/code_tables/download_tables#639-3%20Code%20Set)) and get the value in the `639-1` column (`Part1` column in the TSV file).

-If the code has no correspondance in ISO 639-1, contact the [OCDS Data Support Team](mailto:data@open-contracting.org).
+If the code has no correspondence in ISO 639-1, contact the [OCDS Data Support Team](mailto:data@open-contracting.org).

 ## Add a complaints statistic